cheshire-cat-ai/core/README.md

 ## Roadmap & Contributing

+*Attention*: while version 2 is being worked out, we'll only accept bug fixes for v1.
+Send your PR for v1 on branch `develop`.
+Do not expect to see merged PRs not previously discussed and agreed upon in an issue.

 Detailed roadmap is [here](./ROADMAP.md).
 Send your pull request to the `develop` branch.
 Here is a [full guide to contributing](./CONTRIBUTING.md).